Division of Banks Cracks Down On Abusive Mortgage Lenders and Brokers

 - The Division recently issued cease and desist orders against two licensed mortgage brokers and two unlicensed entities in Lawrence.
 Today, the Division issued cease and desist orders against four additional licensed mortgage brokers and three unlicensed entities.
 Initial findings from on-site examinations according to Antonakes indicate that additional enforcement actions will soon be taken.

-- The Division today issued an industry letter to all licensed mortgage lenders and brokers and financial institutions threatening immediate and severe action should any evidence of inflating borrower income be found.
+- The Division today issued an to all licensed mortgage lenders and brokers and financial institutions threatening immediate and severe action should any evidence of inflating borrower income be found.

 "Putting these abusive companies out of business will be the minimum action we will take," added Antonakes.